Channel Estimation for Reconfigurable Intelligent Surface Aided Multi-User mmWave MIMO Systems: Training Reflection Coefficients Optimization

+where $B$ is a constant for normalization.
+Note that ${\bm A}_R$ in \eqref{eqidentity} is a constant dictionary given by the quantization of the angles, which is defined in \eqref{ARdefine}.

-The solution for problem \eqref{eqidentity} has been investigated in \cite{duarte2009learning}.
-However, since RIS just induces a phase shift on the incident signal without changing its amplitude, the reflection coefficients should satisfy the following constraint \cite{abeywickrama2019intelligent}, i.e.,
+The solution for problem \eqref{eqidentity} for unconstrained $\bm{V}$ has been investigated in \cite{duarte2009learning}.
+However, since RIS just induces phase shifts on the incident signals without changing their \mbox{amplitudes}, the reflection coefficients should satisfy the \mbox{following} constraint \cite{abeywickrama2019intelligent,wu2018beamformingOptimization}, i.e.,